 Many writers, they come from a very protected environment.
 They go from their apartment in New York to school, from school to the apartment.
 Most of their sense of life comes from TV or books.
 I know people who are against hunting, and when I see them, I say to them, “Have you ever been in the wild?
 Have you ever even tried to hunt?
 Do you know where your food comes from?”
 They have no idea.
 I know the pain I cast to an animal to eat it.
 What death and pain means.
 I think that’s my advantage as a writer.
 Oh, I don’t think that all other writers or filmmakers are lesser because of that.
 Borges was a very protective kid.
 He worked until the age of 39.
 I don’t know if you have read Borges, and all of his work come from libraries, not from life, and he is a genius.

 At FRONTRUNNER, we talk about all artists: filmmakers, writers, musicians, about their space.
-Is there maybe a couple of things that you feel like are really important to have with you, even when you’re not working, things in your general vicinity that you’re like, “I need to have this with me all the time”?
+Are there a couple of things you feel are really important to have with you, even when you’re not working?

 Well, it is not a physical thing, it’s a drive.
 If you come here to my studio, it’s full of objects that I have bought all around the world.
 It has nothing to do with minimalistic things.
 Marie Kondo would hate me.
 I have like 7,000 books here.
 1,000 DVDs, and I guess 1,000 CD’s or more.
 Now I travel a lot and I have I learned to write wherever I was.
 I love writing in planes because you don’t have the distraction of internet or calls or anything.
 I learned to write in waiting rooms of production companies, in restaurants, in trains, in train stations, in airports.
 Everywhere I can, I write.
 In the beginning, I needed my space and my books and music, but what you need is the drive to write.
 That’s it.